Horologium Oscillatorium: Part II: Fall of weights and motion along a cycloid

-In the second part of the book, Huygens states three hypotheses on the motion of bodies.
-They are essentially the law of inertia and the law of composition of motion.
 He uses these three rules to re-derive geometrically Galileo's original study of falling bodies, including linear fall along inclined planes and fall along a curved path.
 He then studies constrained fall, culminating with a proof that a body falling along an inverted cycloid reaches the bottom in a fixed amount of time, regardless of the point on the path at which it begins to fall.
 This in effect shows the solution to the tautochrone problem as given by a cycloid curve.
 In modern notation:

 The following propositions are covered in Part II:

 Part III: Size and evolution of the curve

 In the third part of the book, Huygens introduces the concept of an evolute as the curve that is "unrolled" (Latin: evolutus) to create a second curve known as the involute.
 He then uses evolutes to justify the cycloidal shape of the thin plates in Part I. Huygens originally discovered the isochronism of the cycloid using infinitesimal techniques but in his final publication he resorted to proportions and reductio ad absurdum, in the manner of Archimedes, to rectify curves such as the cycloid, the parabola, and other higher order curves.

 The following propositions are covered in Part III: